Antivirus

 • Stay away from dubious/illegal websites

-Nearly every legitimate program is available either from its developer, or an official 'mirror', that is to say, a site that hosts the files in question and is recognized by the manufacturer as genuine/reputable.
+Nearly every legitimate program is available either from its developer or an official 'mirror', that is to say, an officially recognized site that hosts the files in question.
 By avoiding the shady parts of the Internet, where illegal software is offered for free, you'll reduce your likelihood of coming into contact with adware or malware.

-Adblockers don't only block banners and pop-ups on sites you visit, they also prevent dangerous scripts from running, which can lead to drive-by downloads.
+Ad blockers don't only prevent banners and pop-ups from opening on sites you visit but also stop dangerous scripts from running, which can lead to drive-by downloads.

-The most proactive approach to keeping adware off your system (and all other sorts of malware) is a solid antivirus program.
-These scan your system not only for infections and malware, but also keep the figurative door closed to uninvited guests (potentially unwanted programs, or PUPs) thanks to their real-time protection features.
+The most proactive thing you can do to keep adware off your system (and all other sorts of malware) is to install and use a solid antivirus program.
+These don't only scan your system for infections and malware but with their real-time protection features, also keep out unwanted guests (potentially unwanted programs, or PUPs).

 How Can I Remove Adware?